mbjorner/outbreak_trace/results/PhyML/README.md

 PhyML is "**Phy**logeny software based on the **M**aximum-**L**ikelihood principle"<sup>1</sup>

-The original PhyML algorithm performed simulateous Nearest Neighbor Interchanges (NNIs) to improve a reasonable starting tree that was usually calculated with parsimony/distance methods.
+The original PhyML algorithm performed simulateous Nearest Neighbor Interchanges (NNIs) to improve a reasonable starting tree that is usually calculated with parsimony/distance methods.
+[BioNJ](https://pubmed.ncbi.nlm.nih.gov/9254330/) (Neighbor Joining) algorithm is used.
 This NNI method is fast!

 However, cons of NNI include traps in suboptimal local maxima, especially when working with larger/difficult data sets.
 In turn PhyML-SPR (subtree pruning and regrafting) was developed as an alternative to NNI.